connorocampo/drone-world/README.md

 # drone-world-product-page

-[Latest Project - NOT COMPLETE] A drone product page built with Bootstrap 4.1.3.
+[Latest Project] A responsive product page built with Bootstrap 4.1.3.